 Parameter alarm settings including alarm switch, alarm record, alarm level and alarm limit are available on the respective alarm setup menu for each parameter.
-To access the menu for parameter alarm settings, use the shortcut key Alarm > Alarm Limit.
+To access the menu for parameter alarm settings, use the shortcut key or select Menu > Alarm > Alarm Limit.
 Also, you can access this menu via the respective parameter setup menu.